silicontrip/DroboDashboard/README.md

 This shows I have 4 disks, 2x 2TB disks and 2x 3TB disks.

+This can be seen more easily using the si (--si) units option.
+Manufacturers use SI units for reporting size of their disks rather than the computer units.

+    ./dash disks -h --si
+    Drobo selected: 0db104xxxxxx_000
+    Number of Disks: 4
+    Disk: 0 size: 2 TB status: Flashing Yellow-Green
+    Disk: 1 size: 3 TB status: Flashing Yellow-Green
+    Disk: 2 size: 3 TB status: Flashing Yellow-Green
+    Disk: 3 size: 2 TB status: Flashing Yellow-Green

 This also shows that the Drobo is in a state of Relayout hence the Flashing Yellow-Green

 version output
 --------------
+    ./dash version
     Drobo selected: 0db104xxxxxx_000
     ID:           0db104xxxxxx
     Serial:       0DB104xxxxxx